A discretization of Holst's action for general relativity: Motivation

 We also present another model, written in terms of a discretized and constrained $B$ field and a discretized connection, which in the nondegenerate sector is equivalent to the first model.
-Two versions of the geometricity conditions on the discretized $B$ field are considered.
-In the first, the main condition is entirely analogous to the so-called ``linear simplicity constraint,'' a key ingredient of the EPRL model (and of its classical prequel) \cite{EPRL}.
+Two versions of the geometricity conditions on the discretized $B$ field are considered. \footnote{The $B$-field models are defined for degenerate $B$ fields.
+Equivalence to the tetrad field model has only been proven for nondegenerate $B$-fields and tetrad fields.} In the first, the main condition is entirely analogous to the so-called ``linear simplicity constraint,'' a key ingredient of the EPRL model (and of its classical prequel) \cite{EPRL}.
 Our proof of equivalence, however, needs supplementary constraints.
 We have reasons to expect that quantization of our model could be done emulating the EPRL strategy but in the context of our curved 4-simplices.
 The second version of the geometricity conditions is designed to be used in the quantization strategy called effective spin foam models, championed by Dittrich and collaborators \cite{ESFM1}.
 We think that our model could play the role now played by area-angle Regge calculus but with possible advantages.
 Certainly, our model provides a different point of view in several of the issues of current interest in the construction and study of models of this type.